GrantMetric Research Team · Last Reviewed: June 2026 · Sources: Grants.gov · Federal Agency Portals

 Action Checklist

-1. Contact your local USDA Service Center (servicelocator.fpac.usda.gov) to check EQIP and CSP waiting list status
+1. Contact your local USDA Service Center (servicelocator.fpac.usda.gov) to schedule an EQIP intake appointment — bring your farm records and a list of conservation practices you're considering

 ◆ Primary Sources & Further Reading